How to Deploy Next.js 15 to Production with CI/CD and Docker

 COPY --from=builder /app/public ./public

-COPY --from=builder --chown=nextjs:nodejs /app/.next/standalone ./
+COPY --from=builder --chown=nextjs:nextjs /app/.next/standalone ./

-COPY --from=builder --chown=nextjs:nodejs /app/.next/static ./.next/static
+COPY --from=builder --chown=nextjs:nextjs /app/.next/static ./.next/static

 USER nextjs